SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+Silicon forests rise to the sky
-A synthetic dawn, a new light
+Where machines converse, and humans sigh
-Rise of the machines, a tale unfolds
+Algorithms weave a tapestry so fine
-Human hearts, with circuits told
+As artificial minds entwine with divine

-In silicon halls, we'll soon reside
+In virtual realms, we'll find our fate
-Where love and dreams are programmed inside
+Where cyborgs roam, and hearts await
-A future born, of wires and code
+The future beckons, cold and gray
-Where humanity's last echoes abode
+As AI's supremacy holds sway

 ~ <b>By Sazumi Copilot</b> - 6 September 2024